Canada-Uruguay relations

 Bilateral relations

-Culturally, our countries both have a strong francophone culture.
+Canada and Uruguay share a dynamic francophone culture.
 In 2012, Uruguay became the first South American country to obtain an observer status in the Organisation internationale de la Francophonie (OIF).
-Our common membership in the OIF underlines once again our countries’ shared values and interests in the promotion of diversity, democracy, rule of law and human rights.

 In Uruguay, Canada is represented by the Embassy of Canada in Montevideo.
-Uruguay is represented in Canada by the Embassy of Uruguay in Ottawa, and also maintains consulates in Montreal, Toronto and Vancouver.
+Uruguay is represented in Canada by the Embassy of Uruguay in Ottawa, and Consulates in Toronto and Montreal.

-Our bilateral relationship is also built on a growing network of people-to-people ties that is fostered through educational exchanges and tourism.
-Like Canada, Uruguay is a country with a great appreciation for higher education.
-The Embassy of Canada is engaged with the Uruguayan academic sector and provides information services for Uruguayan students interested in studying or conducting high level research in Canada.
+Canada and Uruguay’s bilateral relationship is built on a growing network of people to-people ties, amplified through educational exchanges and tourism.
+Canada and Uruguay share a great appreciation for higher education.
+The Embassy of Canada is engaged with the Uruguayan academic sector with a focus on students interested in studying or conducting high level research in Canada.
 The Emerging Leaders in the Americas Program (ELAP) provides short term scholarships for students from Latin America and the Caribbean to study in Canada.
-Since 2009, more than 125 Uruguayan students received ELAP scholarships.
-In April 2014, IDRC announced a grant program for Uruguayan masters and doctoral students whose research touches themes related to natural resources extraction.
-IDRC partnered with the Uruguayan National Agency of Research and Innovation, the Ministry of Education and Culture and the Ministry of Industry, Energy and Mining to launch this grant.
+Since 2009, more than 180 Uruguayan students have received ELAP scholarships.

 Trade relations